-APC Group, Inc. (the Parent Company or APC) and subsidiaries (the Group) were all incorporated in the Philippines and are registered with the Philippine Securities and Exchange Commission (SEC).
-The Parent Company was incorporated in the Philippines on October 15, 1993 and was originally organized to engage in the oil and gas exploration and development in the Philippines.
+APC Group, Inc. (the Parent Company or APC) and subsidiaries (the Group) were incorporated in the Philippines and are registered with the Philippine Securities and Exchange Commission (SEC).
+The Parent Company was incorporated on October 15, 1993 and was originally organized to engage in the oil and gas exploration and development.